electronicbots/HackTheBox/Machines/Blue/README.md

 # Blue-HTB
-Blue is a Linux machine that is rated as easy.
+Blue is a Windows machine that is rated as easy.
 This Box show you the exploit of EternalBlue.
 # Recon
 We first start by runing nmap scan on the machine.
 ```